 Dump Everything Out

 Write it all down.
 Don't organize.
-Just get it out.
+Just get it out of your head.

 Pick One Thing

 Not the most important.
-Just one you can do now.
+Just one you can do right now.

 Reduce Inputs